RafalKucharskiPK/rafalkucharskipk.github.io/_seminars/2026-09-14-Connecting-Minds,-Sharing-Expertise:-International-Workshop-at-the-Faculty-of-Mathematics-and-Computer-Science.md

 layout: seminar
 date: 2026-09-14
 inline: true
-title: "Connecting Minds,&nbsp;Sharing Expertise: International Workshops at the Faculty of Mathematics and Computer Science"
+title: "Connecting Minds,&nbsp;Sharing Expertise: International Workshop at the Faculty of Mathematics and Computer Science"
-description: "Connecting Minds,&nbsp;Sharing Expertise: International Workshops at the Faculty of Mathematics and Computer Science"
+description: "Connecting Minds,&nbsp;Sharing Expertise: International Workshop at the Faculty of Mathematics and Computer Science"

 ---